Written in 1320, the Declaration of Arbroath asked the Pope to recognise Scotland’s independence.

 While the Wars of Independence were protracted and bitter, two particular events, William Wallace’s defeat of an English army at the Battle of Stirling Bridge in 1297 and Robert the Bruce’s victory at Bannockburn in 1314 stand out as examples of moments when Scottish self-confidence rose and people believed that there might be a better future.

-Document written after these two famous victories, offer valuable evidence of a determination to succeed sit comfortably alongside the Letter of Arbroath as primary examples of a of a heightened national self-confidence during a time of protracted conflict.
+Documents written, after these two famous victories, offer valuable evidence of a determination to succeed sit comfortably alongside the Letter of Arbroath as primary examples of a heightened national self-confidence during a time of protracted conflict.

 The letter began, “Andrew Murray and William Wallace leaders of the army of the kingdom of Scotland and the community, to their worthy and beloved friends, the mayors and citizens of Lubeck and Hamburg, greeting…”

 The Lubeck Letter is in essence a notice to Scotland’s trading partners that following Stirling Bridge, Scotland was open for business.
 It announced to the merchants of Lubeck that, “The Kingdom of Scotland, thanks be to God, has been recovered by war from the power of the English…”